Town-of-Impostors/TownOfImpostors/README.md

 - Before installing, verify your Among Us version by launching the game and checking the version displayed in the top left of the main menu.

+- As of the Among Us v2021.3.31.3s update, **you must sign in to your account and set your player name now** to avoid issues later such as to setting your name or typing in the chat in the modded game.

 - Download the Mod for your specific game version from the table below or check all releases [here](https://github.com/AJMix/TownOfImpostors/releases). **ENSURE THAT YOUR AMONG US VERSION MATCHES EXACTLY - EVERY DIGIT, LETTER, DOT & ALL.**

-- Make a copy of your game’s root directory ("Steam/steamapps/common/Among Us").
-You can get to your root directory by right-clicking Among Us in Steam -> Properties -> Local Files -> Browse. and rename it to whatever you want (e.g. "Steam/steamapps/common/Among Us Town Of Impostors").
+- Make a copy of your clean, unmodded game’s root directory `Steam/steamapps/common/Among Us` and rename the copied directory to whatever you want e.g. `Steam/steamapps/common/Among Us Town Of Impostors`.
+This copied directory is what will be modded.
+You can get to your root directory by right-clicking Among Us in Steam -> Properties -> Local Files -> Browse. **RECOMMENDED STEP TO KEEP A WORKING, UNMODDED VERSION IN CASE YOUR MODDED GAME BREAKS**

-- Extract the contents TownOfImpostors.zip into the copied folder you created.
+- Extract the contents `TownOfImpostors.zip` into the copied folder you created.

 - Ensure the copied directory that is being modded now contains at least the following:
 ```